abrennec/sose20_cc2/02_ofApp/readme.md

 ## Variables

 Variables are associated with a certain data type in the code.
 There are different forms of variable initialization in C++ that you will find in most C++ source code.
-Therefore, a brief overview of the most important and commonly used forms of how to assign a value to a variable is presented here:
+Therefore, a brief overview of the most important and commonly used forms of how to assign a value to a variable is presented in the following.

 ### Declaration